Patrick's Parabox

 Patrick's Parabox is a puzzle video game created by indie developer Patrick Traynor.
 Originating as a short demo built in 2020, the game was expanded and released on 29 March 2022 for PC, followed by a release on the Nintendo Switch and PlayStation 5 on 26 July 2023.
-The game centers around playing with infinity and recursion by pushing boxes into and out of other boxes, sometimes in and out of itself, in order to win the level by putting boxes into their spaces.
+The game centers around playing with infinity and recursion by pushing boxes into and out of other boxes, sometimes in and out of itself, in order to finish the level by putting boxes into their spaces.

 Gameplay

 The player can enter and exit the blue box and push the yellow box into and out of it.
 The goal is to put both boxes into the marked spaces and then move the player-character to the space marked with a face.

 In each level, the player is presented with a puzzle containing boxes and marked spaces.
 One of the boxes represents the player and it can be controlled.
 Movement in the game is Sokoban-like where the player moves and pushes boxes around.
 In addition to this, the player can also enter and exit boxes.
 If a box is pushed into another box that has an opening on its edge, the box will shrink to fit inside.
 Conversely, if a box is pushed towards an open edge of the box it is currently in, it will grow and move outside of the box.
 In some levels, it is possible for a box to contain itself leading to recursion.
 Because of this, there are ways to create a paradox, such as pushing a box outside of itself.
 To win the level, all the marked spaces must be covered by boxes and the player must end up on the space marked as the player's goal.
 The levels follow a main "path" in the game along with side levels as optional challenges.
 The game contains 364 levels.